Constraints on Axions from Cosmic Distance Measurements: Axion-photon conversion

 \subsection{Intergalactic medium propagation}

 We will consider the propagation of photons in different media.
-In this section, we will consider IGM first.
-IGM, more precisely, the space between large scale structures, could be home to primordial magnetic fields, which serve as ``seeds" for the observed magnetic fields in astronomical sources of different sizes, from stars to galaxy clusters.
+In this section, we focus on the IGM first.
+The IGM, more precisely the space between large scale structures, could be home to primordial magnetic fields, which serve as ``seeds" for the observed magnetic fields in astronomical sources of different sizes, from stars to galaxy clusters.
 They could be generated during the preheating/reheating epochs immediately after inflation or during cosmological phase transitions before the formation of CMB.
 Magnetic fields produced at late times (at redshifts $z<10$) from outflows of already formed galaxies could also reside in IGM.
-For a review of the generation mechanisms, see~\cite{Durrer:2013pga}.
+For a review of the generation mechanisms of IGM magnetic fields, see~\cite{Durrer:2013pga}.